Building the Ultimate Mobile Game Engine: Starlite

 The Engine

-Starlite engine is written in C++ for cross-platform development (Windows, OSX, Linux).
+Starlite engine is written in C++ for cross-platform development (Windows, MacOS, Linux).
 Its runtime supports iOS, Android, and WebGL, as well as the three desktop platforms mentioned above.

 Architecture